ajfisher/building-droids-with-js/slides2.md

 Notes:

 This final demonstration is a little more complex.
-This is an mBot - made by a company here in Shenzhen called Make Block.
-These are the bots we'll be using tonight at the nodebots workshop.
+This is an mBot by a company called MakeBlock.

 They have many features, including motors, sensors and can use bluetooth and wifi too.